Chen Duxiu: Warrior Yue Society and later pre-1911 activities

 In the summer of 1904, Chen accepted a position as a special lecturer at the Anhui Public School in Wuhu, to which he also moved the Anhui Common Speech Journal.
 The school was a hub for radicals, including Liu Shipei, Su Manshu, and Bo Wenwei.
 Here, Chen organized his students into the Warrior Yue Society (岳王会 (Yuèwáng Huì)), named in honor of the Song dynasty patriot Yue Fei.
 The society was a small, conspiratorial organization that aimed to achieve its goals through assassinations and infiltration of the armed forces, reflecting Chen's belief in the power of heroic action by a dedicated elite to awaken the masses.
 One of its most famous actions was the attempted assassination of five imperial commissioners in Beijing in September 1905 by Wu Yue, a former student of Chen.
 The attack, planned in conjunction with Chen, failed when the bomb detonated prematurely, killing Wu Yue, but it provided significant impetus to the revolutionary cause.

-Following increased government pressure and the assassination of Enming, the governor of Anhui, by Xu Xilin (a member of the affiliated Restoration Society) in 1907, Chen fled to Japan, where he remained until 1909.
+Following increased government pressure and the assassination of En Ming, the governor of Anhui, by Xu Xilin (a member of the affiliated Restoration Society) in 1907, Chen fled to Japan, where he remained until 1909.
 During this period, he continued his philological studies and interest in Buddhism, seeing it as a possible source for China's national essence and an alternative to Confucianism.
 In March 1908, he co-founded the Asian Cousins Society with Zhang Binglin, Zhang Ji, Liu Shipei, and Su Manshu, aiming to unite Asian nations against Western imperialism using traditional Asian philosophies and religions.

 Chen's revolutionary activities in Anhui often drew upon and exacerbated existing regional and class conflicts.
 The Anhui Common Speech Journal, for instance, circulated most widely not in south-central Anhui where the dominant upper scholar-gentry clans resided, but in the northern and southern areas (Huizhou, Luzhou, Yingzhou) where a lower-stratum gentry, often involved in commerce or military affairs, resented the established elite.
 Chen harnessed these resentments to fight against British incursions and promote local Chinese enterprise.

 When the Xinhai Revolution erupted in 1911, Anhui was initially unprepared.
 Sun Yuyun, Chen's old revolutionary associate, became governor and appointed Chen as head of the Anhui provincial secretariat.
 After Sun Yuyun allied with Yuan Shikai, Bo Wenwei, Chen's former Warrior Yue Society lieutenant, took over the governorship, and Chen became his most important deputy.
 However, when the Second Revolution against Yuan Shikai failed in 1913, Chen, along with Bo Wenwei, fled to Japan, disillusioned with the outcome and the co-optation of revolutionary ideals by former allies.